-Thom Brennaman is in his 13th season as a member of the Reds radio and TV broadcast teams and in his 32nd consecutive season announcing Major League Baseball games.
-The Cincinnati native is the club’s primary play-by-play broadcaster for FOX Sports Ohio TV broadcasts but occasionally works in the 700 WLW Radio booth alongside his father, Hall of Famer Marty Brennaman.
-In addition to his Reds duties, Thom begins his 24th consecutive season on FOX Saturday Baseball.
+Thom Brennaman is in his 14th season as a member of the Reds radio and TV broadcast teams and in his 33rd consecutive season announcing Major League Baseball games.
+The Cincinnati native is the club’s primary play-by-play broadcaster for FOX Sports Ohio TV broadcasts.
+In addition to his Reds duties, Thom begins his 25th consecutive season on FOX Saturday Baseball.
 He has announced 12 Division Series and 10 League Championship Series on FOX.
 Thom joined the Reds in 2007 after 9 seasons on Diamondbacks radio and TV broadcasts.
 He joined the D-Backs after 6 seasons with the Cubs working for both WGN radio and TV.
 He was hired by the Cubs after 2 years in Cincinnati broadcasting Reds TV games alongside Hall of Fame catcher Johnny Bench.
 The Brennamans worked together during a Baseball Network televised game in the 1990s and is the only father/son duo to call a perfect game and winning World Series for their home teams and work a 20-strikeout game.
-One of sport’s most versatile on-air talents, Thom is an original member of the NFL on FOX broadcast team and in 2019 will work his 26th consecutive year announcing the NFL on FOX.
+One of sport’s most versatile on-air talents, Thom is an original member of the NFL on FOX broadcast team and in 2020 will work his 27th consecutive year announcing the NFL on FOX.
 From 2007-09, Brennaman was the lead announcer for the worldwide telecasts of the college football BCS championship games and helped launch the Big Ten Network in 2007 with Appalachian State’s upset win at Michigan.
 He also announced the 2011 NFL Pro Bowl and served as the play-by-play voice for 6 Cotton Bowl telecasts from 2001-06.
 He is a board member of SPCA Cincinnati and Cincinnati Children’s Hospital Foundation and a member of Horizon Church in Cincinnati.
 A graduate of Anderson High School and Ohio University, Thom, his wife Polly and their family live in Cincinnati.

-Jeff Brantley is in his 13th season as a member of the Reds Radio and Reds TV broadcast teams.
+Jeff Brantley is in his 14th season as a member of the Reds Radio and Reds TV broadcast teams.
 He was hired in October 2006.
 After he retired as a player following the 2001 season, Brantley joined ESPN as an in-game analyst and also as a studio analyst on the network’s popular Baseball Tonight show.
 In March 2006, he broadcast several telecasts of the inaugural World Baseball Classic.
 Brantley spent 14 seasons in the Major Leagues and enjoyed some of his best years while pitching for the Reds from 1994-1997, when he posted a 2.64 ERA and 88 saves.
 He is tied for sixth on the club’s all-time saves list.
 In 1996 he earned the Rolaids Relief Man Award after leading the National League with 44 saves.
 His 44 saves that season remains the Reds’ single-season record.
 Brantley also pitched for the Giants, Cardinals, Phillies and Rangers.
 He was an All-Star for San Francisco in 1990 and finished his career with 172 saves and a 3.39 ERA in 615 games.
 He is enshrined on the Giants’ Wall of Fame at AT&T Park.
 Brantley is a graduate of Mississippi State University, where he led the Bulldogs to a third-place finish at the College World Series.
 He was a 4-year letterwinner for MSU and was named first-team All-American in 1985.
 A member of the Mississippi State Hall of Fame, Brantley’s uniform number 8 was retired in 2000.
 In 2010 he was inducted into the State of Mississippi Sports Hall of Fame and in February 2019 was a member of the inaugural class of the prestigious Ron Polk Ring of Honor along with Will Clark, the late David “Boo” Ferriss, the late C.R.
 “Dudy” Noble and Rafael Palmeiro.
 He has been involved in several youth baseball groups like Garth Brooks’ “Teammates for Kids” and an inner-city baseball program in Jackson, Mississippi.
 Jeff and wife Ashley have 2 children, Elizabeth and Mason.
 He has two other children, Emily and Murphy.

-Jim Day is in his 18th season covering the Reds for FOX Sports Ohio, returning to TV full-time in 2019 by splitting time working both play-by-play in the broadcast booth and on the sidelines for pre-game, post-game and in-game coverage.
+Jim Day is in his 19th season covering the Reds for FOX Sports Ohio, returning to TV full-time in 2020 by splitting time working both play-by-play in the broadcast booth and on the sidelines for in-game coverage.
 For the 10th straight year, he will sit in the play-by-play chair during TV game broadcasts in the absence of Thom Brennaman.
-In 2018, Day split duties between Reds TV and Reds on Radio, covering radio play-by-play duties during the off days of Hall of Famer Marty Brennaman and Jeff Brantley while also working TV play-by-play in addition to his pre- and post-game show stints.
+In 2018 and 2019, Day split duties between Reds TV and Reds on Radio, covering radio play-by-play duties during the off days of Hall of Famer Marty Brennaman and Jeff Brantley while also working TV play-by-play in addition to his pre- and post-game show stints.
 For 17 seasons, he served as the main host of the Emmy Award-winning pre- and post-game shows, Reds Live.
 In 2019, he was nominated for the National Sports Media Association’s Sportscaster of the Year Award for Ohio.
-Day is an Emmy Award-winning reporter with 30 years’ experience in sports broadcasting.
+Day is an Emmy Award-winning reporter with 31 years’ experience in sports broadcasting.
 After graduating from Otterbein College, Day worked at WSYX-TV as an anchor/reporter in his hometown of Columbus, Ohio.
 Following a 3-year stay at WFTS-TV in Tampa, Day returned to his roots to work for FOX Sports Net Ohio.
 He has served in various roles for FOX Sports Ohio while covering every major sport for the network.

-For the eighth straight season, former infielder Doug Flynn will broadcast select games on the Reds on Radio network and will co-host with Jeff Piecoro FOX Sports Ohio's 30-minute magazine show, Reds Weekly.
-He has previous experience in broadcasting as the color commentator for University of Kentucky baseball, returning to that booth again in 2019, and the Kentucky high school state baseball championships.
+For the ninth straight season, former infielder Doug Flynn will broadcast select games on the Reds on Radio network.
+He previously co-hosted with Jeff Piecoro FOX Sports Ohio's 30-minute magazine show, Reds Weekly.
+He has experience in broadcasting as the color commentator for University of Kentucky baseball, returning to that booth again in 2020, and the Kentucky high school state baseball championships.
 From 2012-2016, Doug was the color man for the USA vs Canada softball game on ESPN3 and in 2014 and 2015 he was on the broadcast team for the CBS Sports Network’s Minor League Game of the Week.
 He also has co-hosted a television show about high school sports and a radio show geared toward fishing and currently hosts Kentucky Life, a show on Kentucky Education TV about the history of the state.
 Signed by the Reds in August 1971 as an amateur free agent out of the University of Kentucky, Flynn played in the Major Leagues for 11 seasons with the Reds, Mets, Expos, Rangers and Tigers.
 He appeared in 89 games in 1975 and 93 games in 1976 as the Big Red Machine won consecutive World Series titles.
 In 1980 while with New York, he won the Rawlings Gold Glove Award for second basemen and remains the only Mets player to win that award at that position.
-Doug lives in Lexington with his wife, Olga, and dogs Kodi, Buddy and Jackson.
+Doug lives in Lexington with his wife, Olga, and dogs Buddy and Jaxson.

-Tommy Thrall is in his first full season broadcasting for the Reds, his first as the full-time play-by-play announcer on rights holder 700 WLW Radio.
+Tommy Thrall is in his second full season broadcasting for the Reds, his first as the full-time play-by-play announcer on rights holder 700 WLW Radio.
 In 2018, the 15-year broadcasting veteran called 3 Reds games in spring training and then 3 games near the end of the regular season.
 In 2019, he broadcast 66 games on radio.
-Beginning in 2020, he will host the Reds' post-game show for all 162 games and will handle Reds on Radio play-by-play during Hall of Famer Marty Brennaman's off days.
-He also will work alongside Brennaman when Jeff Brantley is working FOX Sports Ohio.
+Beginning in 2020, he will host the Reds’ new Star of the Game post-game segment.
 Before joining the organization full-time in 2019, Thrall spent 7 years broadcasting radio and TV games for Class AA Pensacola.
 While in Pensacola, he also served as the play-by-play voice for football and basketball for the University of West Florida.
 Thrall began working in professional baseball as an intern for the Kansas City T-Bones while earning his degree from Northwest Missouri State University.
 He went on to work for Class A Myrtle Beach and Quad Cities before making the move to Pensacola.
 Thrall has filled various roles in broadcasting, including TV sports anchor and reporter on WEAR-TV in Pensacola, sports talk host on ESPN Pensacola and host of UWF’s weekly television coach’s show.

-Sam LeCure is in his second season working on the Emmy Award-winning Reds Live pre- and post-game shows on FOX Sports Ohio.
+Sam LeCure is in his third season working on the Emmy Award-winning Reds Live pre- and post-game shows on FOX Sports Ohio.
 The righthanded pitcher made 250 Major League appearances, all for the Reds from 2010-2015 and including 10 starts, and finished his career with a 10-16 record and a 3.51 ERA.
 He contributed to National League Central Division championships in 2010 and 2012 and to a berth in the NL Wild Card game in 2013, the franchise’s best run of playoff appearances since the Big Red Machine dynasty of the 1970s.
 Since his retirement from baseball following the 2015 season, LeCure has taken volunteer trips to Indonesia and South Africa to help rebuild communities and help the local children.